theOneOps/wordle-clone/README.md

-# Here are the note of theoneops
+# Here are the note of theOneOps

 I have dockerize the project, so to launch it just :